gohugoio/hugo/content/en/content-management/content-adapters.md

 ###### Store

-Creates a persistent “scratch pad” to store and manipulate data.
+Returns a persistent “scratch pad” to store and manipulate data.
+The main use case for this is to transfer values between executions when [EnableAllLanguages](#enablealllanguages) is set.
 See [examples](/methods/page/store/).

 {{< code file=content/books/_content.gotmpl >}}
 {{ .Store.Set "key" "value" }}